Fixed: Ethernet Keeps Disconnecting on Windows 10/11 Laptop

-This is rarely a problem with the cable.
+This is rarely an issue with the cable.
 Because if it was, your laptop wouldn’t be able to connect to the internet at all.
 It’ll say things like “no connection detected” or “network not configured properly.”

 Most likely, a frequently disconnecting Ethernet connection can be traced to your computer’s hardware or software.
-Here are a couple of ways for you to fix the problem.
+Here are a couple of ways for you to fix the issue.

 - 1: Disable Power Management Settings